michael-sumner/go-make-things/content/licenses/community-guidelines.md

 ## A Few Details

-- To foster more accountability for what people post, no anonymous display names are allowed.
+- To make it easier for people to know who they're interacting with, please use your professional identity as your display name.
 - No one has signed an NDA to participate in this Slack, and you should not presume anything you say here will remain private, so act accordingly.
 Protect IP and legally-protected information.
 - If you want to publicly disclose anything discussed here, use [Chatham House Rule](https://www.chathamhouse.org/about/chatham-house-rule) as the guideline ("participants are free to use the information received, but neither the identity nor the affiliation of the speaker(s), nor that of any other participant, may be revealed").
 - Membership in this Slack Team is a privilege, not a right, and you can be kicked out at any time.
 See the [Code of Conduct](#code-of-conduct) below.